 - Determine the specific type of content you want to deliver to each target audience.

-A lead magnet (or gated content) is a valuable incentive (ebooks, webinars, templates, you name it) or offer marketers provide to website visitors in exchange for their email addresses.
-Lead magnets are effective marketing assets due to their ability to generate leads.
+A lead magnet (or gated content) is a valuable incentive (free ebooks, webinars, templates) or special offers marketers provide to website visitors in exchange for their email addresses.
+Lead magnets are effective marketing assets due to their ability to generate leads by encouraging sign-ups.

 Your lead magnet should have life-changing value for the prospect — ideally, something they can use immediately, quickly, and benefit from instantly.